cbourke/ComputerScienceI/hacks/hack-strings/readme.md

 -   You may (in fact are encouraged) to define any additional "helper" functions that may help you.

--   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the grader.
+-   Hand in all 3 files and make sure that it runs and executes correctly in the grader.